Konfekt/vim-CtrlXA/README.md

       \ ]
 ```

-If you prefer the letters `i`, `v` and `I`, `V` to run through the Latin alphabet instead of the Roman numerals, move these letters from the last pair of arrays two the penultimate one.
+If you prefer the letters `i`, `v` and `I`, `V` to run through the Latin alphabet instead of the Roman numerals, move these letters from the pair of arrays containing the roman numerals to that containing the Latin alphabet.

 ## Global Configuration Options